 Like it or not, it’s the age of the selfie.
 While self-portraits are nothing new, at no other time in history have people been so obsessed with their own image.
 Blame it on technology and perhaps its partnership with social media, but the selfie obsession is here to stay and kids are right in the middle of it.
-Today the average teen may post more pics on social media in one year than are taken of the average adult through their entire childhood.

 The selfie phenomenon has grown up alongside social media sites like Facebook, Instagram, and Snapchat.
 So what’s the big deal?
 The act of taking a selfie and posting it on a social media site may be harmless in itself, but it’s what can happen with that innocent posting later that should alert parents to the dangers of online picture sharing.